zsabbagh/dd2480-assignment-3/README.md

 This snippet of code sorts the diagonal, and is executed in two seperate conditions.
 Either when the algorithm is processing the rows, or when it is processing the columns.
 A concrete improvement could be to extract the logic to a function which is called, and which takes the necessary information like the row, column, heap and matrix as arguments.
 The matrix could be returned, or sorted in place.

+**red_black_tree.py**: A lot of refactoring is already done in this class.
+`fix_insert` and `delete_fixup` refactors the
+insert and deletion methods.
+Furthermore, `left_rotate` and `right_rotate` refactors both `fix_insert` and `delete_fixup`.
+`transplant` is also a refactorisation of `delete`.
+For this reason, refactoring has already been heavily applied in the class, to the extent which is reasonable, and further refactoring might not be good practice.

+Further refactoring would rather make debugging more difficult, as the refactored code would not have a clear and well-defined purpose.
+This is why `left_rotate`, for example, is a reasonable code sequence to refactor - it has a clear purpose and solves something that is repeated multiple times throughout the class' methods.

-**red_black_tree.py**: There is an issue concerning this data structure.
+There is an issue concerning this data structure.
 The data structure does not currently "wrap" values, but rather needs an `RBNode` to insert.
 This is problematic and should really be resolved, as the functionality of the data structure now relies on intricacies which the class should abstract.
 For example: